Leadership

 Stephanie has been with BPH for 5 years within the Online/On-Campus MPH program and counting!
 She studied Health Education (now known as Public Health) at San Francisco State University.
 She enjoys advising, advocating for student needs and meeting wonderful students through her role.
 In her free time, she enjoys snacking, supporting local and small shops, observing plants, exploring new environments and spending time with her loved ones (furry friends and humans).

-Judy I. Smithson, M.Ed.
+Judy I. Smithson, MEd

 Director of Student Services & Advising

-Doctor of Public Health: drph@berkeley.edu
+Doctor of Public Health Program Contact: drph@berkeley.edu

 Judy has been with BPH for 5 years.
 She is an accomplished academic advisor and program administrator within the UC system for over 15 years.
-She currently is the Director of Student Services & Advising for our BPH Interdisciplinary Programs: Doctor of Public Health, Interdisciplinary and On-Campus/Online MPH at BPH.
+She currently is the Director of Student Services & Advising for our BPH Interdisciplinary Programs: Doctor of Public Health, Interdisciplinary, and On-Campus/Online MPH at BPH.
 She has a Master of Education in Postsecondary Administration and Student Affairs & Certificates in Management of College Student Services and Certificate in Community College Leadership from the University of Southern California (USC).
 Judy is originally from Southern California.
 In her spare time, she enjoys hiking and cooking with her daughter Isabella (9 years old) and hubby.
 Judy recently welcomed a new addition to the BPH family, Sophia Ruth who was born this past November.

-Director of Admissions and Recruitment
+Director of In-Residence Admissions and Recruitment

-Residential Admissions and Recruitment Manager
+Admissions and Recruitment Coordinator

 Patricia Cruz